kahrendt/esphome-docs/components/sensor/statistics.rst

 Average Types
 *************

-You can configure the average type to equally weight each sensor measurement using ``simple`` or weigh each measurement by its duration using ``time_weighted``.
-If your sensor updates are consistently timed, then ``simple`` should work well.
-If your sensor is not updated regularly, then choose the ``time_weighted`` type.
-Note that with the ``time_weighted`` type, a sensor measurement is not inserted into the window until the next sensor measurement; i.e., there is a delay of one measurement.
-This is necessary to determine the each measurement's duration.
+You can configure the average type to equally weigh each sensor measurement using ``simple`` or weigh each measurement by its duration using ``time_weighted``.
+If your sensor updates have a consistent update interval, then ``simple`` should work well.
+If your sensor is not updated consistently, then choose the ``time_weighted`` type.
+Note that with the ``time_weighted`` type, the component does not insert a sensor measurement into the window until it receives another sensor measurement; i.e., there is a delay of one measurement.
+This delay is necessary to determine each measurement’s duration.

 .. _external_memory: